orangejellyfish/serverless-starter/README.md

 ## Features

-- Lambdas run Node 12 by default making your functions faster and giving you the ability to use more recent ECMAScript features including async/await.
+- Lambdas run Node 14 by default making your functions faster and giving you the ability to use more recent ECMAScript features including async/await, optional chaining and nullish coalescing.

 - Lambda code is bundled with Webpack 4 via the [serverless-webpack][sw] plugin, reducing the amount of code deployed to AWS.

-- Lambda code is compiled with [Babel 7][b7] and [babel-preset-env][bpe], meaning you can use even more cutting-edge ECMAScript features if you need to, without unnecessarily compiling code that would be supported by Node 12.
+- Lambda code is compiled with [Babel 7][b7] and [babel-preset-env][bpe], meaning you can use even more cutting-edge ECMAScript features if you need to, without unnecessarily compiling code that would be supported by Node 14.

 - Lambda config is located alongside the function code and referenced from the top-level Serverless configuration file, offering greater separation of